syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ### Expand collapse icon in group header

-Expand and collapse the group when tapping icon in group header item by customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) with the help of converter.
+Expand and collapse the group when tapping icon in group header item by customizing the [SfListView.GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) with the help of converter.

-The following code example illustrates how to perform grouping with expand collapse icon in group header.
+To perform grouping with expand collapse icon in group header, follow the code example.

 {% tabs %}
 {% highlight xaml %}